Trust Board Members

 Amanda Gibbon - Non-Executive Director and Vice-Chair

-Amanda was appointed as a Non-Executive Director on 1 May 2020 for a term of four years and is governor at University College London Hospitals NHS Foundation Trust (UCLH) where she chairs both the UCLH Organ Donation Committee and the University College London / UCLH Biobank Ethical Review Committee.
+Amanda was appointed as a Non-Executive Director on 1 May 2020 for a term of four years, extended to 30 April 2026, and is governor at University College London Hospitals NHS Foundation Trust (UCLH) where she chairs both the UCLH Organ Donation Committee and the University College London / UCLH Biobank Ethical Review Committee.

 She is a lay member of the NHS Blood and Transplant’s National Organ Donation Committee.
 Amanda is a member of the Human Tissue Authority and is also a trustee of various charities and a Justice of the Peace and Deputy Chair of the Youth Panel, North London Bench.